Marvel Anime: Other Marvel anime projects

 Other anime television series based on Marvel characters have also been produced.

 Marvel Disk Wars: The Avengers

 Marvel Disk Wars: The Avengers is a 2014 anime series produced by Walt Disney Japan and Toei Animation.
 It follows five children that each gain the ability to summon a specific member of Avengers, who have been trapped in small devices called DISKs, as they travel the world to help the Avengers retrieve other superheroes' and supervillains' DISKs before they are used for evil.
 The series aired on TX Network and ran for 51 episodes.

 Marvel Future Avengers

 Marvel Future Avengers is a 2017 anime series produced by Madhouse and Walt Disney Japan.
 It follows three children who are rescued from Hydra by the Avengers and trained to become superheroes.
 The series aired for 39 episodes on the Dlife satellite channel, and was released internationally via Disney+ in 2020.

+Release

+Broadcast

+The Marvel Anime series aired in Japan on Animax between October 2010 and September 2011.
+An English-language version later aired in North America on G4 between July 2011 and April 2012.
+Additionally, the Marvel Anime series aired in Australia on Sci Fi.